Germany at the 2022 Winter Olympics

 Germany competed at the 2022 Winter Olympics in Beijing, China, from 4 to 20 February 2022.

 Bobsledder Francesco Friedrich and speed skater Claudia Pechstein were the country's flagbearers during the opening ceremony.
 Meanwhile, bobsledder Thorsten Margis was the country's flagbearer during the closing ceremony.

 Germany finished in the second place at these Olympics.
-Overall, the nation won 12 gold and 27 total medals which is slightly lower than 14 gold and 31 overall in 2018.
+Overall, the nation won 12 gold and 27 total medals, compared to 14 gold and 31 overall in 2018.

 Medalists

-The following German competitors won medals at the games.
+The following German competitors won medals at the Games.
 In the discipline sections below, the medalists' names are bolded.